selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-biohub.md

 permalink: /cardano-catalyst/proposal/biohub/
 ---

-## Cardano Catalyst - Proposal - BioHub
+## Cardano Catalyst Proposal - Powering a BioHub using Cardano, by selfdriven

 ### What is a BioHub?